wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 With that, I was able to use flash-attention.

-For memory profiling, I initialy used Pytorch memory profiler and I followed that [tutorial](https://docs.pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
-I had a problem with that approach as I wanted to use `record_function` functionality for tracking different part of training loop like `forward_pass`, `backward_pass` and `entire_training_step` but in my traces I had inforamtion about CPU/CUDA time but I didn't have information about memory.
-I used scheduler:
+For memory profiling, I initially used the PyTorch memory profiler and followed this [tutorial](https://docs.pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
+I had a problem with that approach as I wanted to use the `record_function` functionality for tracking different parts of the training loop like `forward_pass`, `backward_pass`, and `entire_training_step`, but in my traces I had information about CPU/CUDA time but I didn't have information about memory.
+I used the scheduler:
 ```bash
 from torch.profiler import schedule
 my_schedule = schedule(skip_first=10, wait=5, warmup=1, active=3, repeat=2)
 ```
-as it was recomended for long run task like training loop.
-I spent some time on it but I couldn't figure out what was wrong with my approach so I decided to use custom memory tracker.
+as it was recommended for long-run tasks like training loops.
+I spent some time on it but I couldn't figure out what was wrong with my approach, so I decided to use a custom memory tracker.

 ## Training
 Training was performed with the `Adam` optimizer with a learning rate of 0.0005 and weight decay of 0.1.
 After each 100 steps, there was a calculation of loss and perplexity on training data for logging purposes.
 It was just one training batch to have some information about whether there were any issues with training.
 Actually, I didn't use a validation split from my dataset as this laboratory was focused on efficient techniques, so I didn't want to execute unnecessary calculations.
 After training ended, I calculated test metrics across the entire test split, which were the main metrics to compare.